DannyP4/ecommerce-funiro/README.md

 - [Google OAuth API Documentation](https://developers.google.com/identity/protocols/oauth2)

 These references can help you better understand the technologies and tools used in this project.

-## 👥 Contributing

-We welcome contributions to the this project!
-If you'd like to contribute, please follow these steps:

-1. Fork this repository.
-2. Create a new branch for your feature or bug fix (`git checkout -b your-branch-name`).
-3. Make your changes, ensuring they follow the project's coding standards.
-4. Write relevant tests for your changes.
-5. Commit your changes (`git commit -m "Describe your changes"`).
-6. Push your branch to your fork (`git push origin your-branch-name`).
-7. Open a pull request to the main repository.

 ## 📄 License